at-gmbh/terraform-template-azure-data-lake/README.md

 [![License](https://img.shields.io/github/license/at-gmbh/at-python-template)](https://github.com/at-gmbh/at-python-template/blob/master/LICENSE)

+With this terraform template you define infrastructure on Azure.
+You will create a data lake ([ADLS Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)) to store data, a databricks environment to process data with Spark and a data factory to orchestrate ETL jobs.

 ### Infrastructure as Code with Terraform

 ![A diagram of the infrastructure](documentation/diagrams/Azure_Spark_Data_lake.png)

-With this repository you create an infrastructure on Azure.
-You will create a data lake ([ADLS Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)) to store data, a databricks environment to process data with Spark and a data factory to orchestrate etl jobs.

 ### Overview of the files and resources